As Children’s Formation continues to be offered through Zoom and at-home materials, please note the following information and updated sign up link.

 For more information on these or any other programs for children, or to be added to the Children’s Formation email list, please contact Sharon Campbell, Director of Children’s Formation.
 Resources, news, and updates are also shared on the GSL Children’s Formation Facebook page.

 Catechesis of the Good Shepherd is a Montessori-based approach to the faith formation of children that takes place in a specially prepared classroom called an Atrium.
 Some elements of the child’s Atrium experience lend themselves quite well to at-home use and continue to be available to all families as we enter 2021.
 Please note: Every family with young children (Toddlers through 5th graders) is invited to enjoy at-home materials.
 Please see request or sign-up info specific to each material.

 One of the most beloved work choices in the Atrium, the Model Altar is a child-sized altar, where children learn the nomenclature for articles of the mass by preparing the altar themselves.
-While we practice physical distance, your child/ren can enjoy this experience at home!
+While we follow safer-at-home guidelines, your child/ren can enjoy this experience at home!